Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-transactions.rst

 The |mw-gen2|
 ------------------

-The |mw-gen2| is a second generation digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, bake and delegate, and to export and import your accounts and identities.
+The |mw-gen2| is a second generation digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, bake and delegate, add and manage tokens, connect to dApps, and to export and import your accounts and identities.

 The |bw|
 ----------------